 Preparing the Ground

-If you don’t have a solid foundation, read our guide on how to lay decking on uneven ground.
+Next, it’s time to start priming the ground for the decking frame.
+For more information, read our guide on how to lay decking on uneven ground.

-Adding a Weed Barrier
+Add a Weed Barrier

 Lay down a weed barrier to stop those pesky plants from poking through your lovely new deck.
 It’s like laying down the law for weeds – no entry allowed!

-Adding Gravel or Sand
+Add Gravel or Sand

 Spread a layer of gravel or sand over the weed barrier.
 This helps with drainage and provides a stable base for your decking.
 Aim for about 50mm depth – roughly the height of a cricket ball.

-Setting Up the Frame
+Step 3: Setting Up the Frame

 Now for the skeleton of your deck.
 This is where things start to take shape!